Introduction

 Classes

 Many classes saw significant improvements in the 2024 rules.
 The Monk, previously frustrating and weak, is now considerably more appealing.
-It’s arguably one of the strongest martial classes, especially with the ability to do things like run enemies hundred of feet out of combat and to restrain enemies in rope in a single round.
+It’s arguably one of the strongest martial classes, especially with the ability to do things like run enemies hundreds of feet out of combat and to restrain enemies in rope in a single round.

 The Ranger, the other poorly-rated class from the 2014 rules, has gotten some improvements, but has also regressed in a key way: their over-dependence on Hunter’s Mark for both class and subclass features means that there is really only one way to play a Ranger.
 That’s likely fine for now, but will constrain the design of future Ranger subclasses in a way that may leave the Ranger to fall behind other classes over time.
 If nothing else, folks are going to get sick of casting Hunter’s Mark.